quasarframework/icongenie/README.md

 - Overlay app-icon.png centered on top of app-splashscreen.png
 - Only use app-splashscreen.png

 This colored background color will be used for the splashscreen (if you choose the background-color + icon or if your splashscreen is transparent.
 If you don't provide one, black will be used.
-If you haven't already installed the [cordova-plugin-splashscreen](https://github.com/apache/cordova-plugin-splashscreen#readme), the process will remind you to install the plugin first and then continue to build the icons before proceeding to the actual Cordova dev or build pipeline.
+If you haven't already installed the [cordova-plugin-splashscreen](https://github.com/apache/cordova-plugin-splashscreen#readme), the process will attempt to install the plugin first and then continue to build the icons before proceeding to the actual Cordova dev or build pipeline.

 Splashscreens are obviously a little different depending on whether you are targetting iOS or Android.
 Please read this document to find out more:

 - https://github.com/apache/cordova-plugin-splashscreen#readme

 ## How it Works
-There are 5 1/2 things that icon-factory does with your original file.
+There are 5 things that icon-factory does with your original file.
 It will create a set of webicons for your project, it will minify those icons, it can make special icns (Mac) / ico (Windows) files for apps that need them and it will create SVG assets.
 Finally it will sort these icons into folders.

 Here is the description of these general functions that are used internally to compose icon sets and if you just want to use them, feel free:

 - **build** - This function creates all assets requested from the sizes object or presets object.
 - **minify** - The default usage minifies all assets in the target folder in-place with `pngquant`.
 Compared to using `pngcrush --brute`, it is a relatively fast process.
-If you are not in a hurry and want the best results, consider using pngcrush instead.
+If you are not in a hurry and want the best results, consider using zopfli for your production assets.
 - **icns** - This will create the special MacOS (icns) and Windows icon (ico) files.
 - **favicon** - This will create the classical and never going out of style favicon.ico
 - **svg** - With this command you can trace the outlines of your PNG to create an SVG and style it with some options.
-- **svgduochrome** - This tool will help you make a posterized SVG from your PNG.
-Choose your colors and setting wisely.

-There are five composed "recipes" that will create icons for you according to your needs as assembled by our research:
+There are five composed "recipes" that will create icons for you and place them in the appropriate folders according to your needs and as assembled by our research:

-- **cordova** (all icons, splashscreens, all platforms)
+- **cordova** (all icons, splashscreens, iOS & Android)
 - **electron** (all platforms)
-- **pwa** (incl. chrome special icon name, favicon)
+- **pwa**, **spa**, **ssr** (incl. chrome special icon name, favicon)
-- **spa** (common icon sizes, favicon)
 - **kitchensink** (all icons, all platforms)

 ### Head's Up!